 To effectively manage your freelance finances, it’s crucial to have a clear understanding of your income.
 This template will help you track your earnings over time, allowing you to identify patterns and prepare for fluctuations.

-Template: Income Tracker
+Template: Income tracker

 Date | Income Source | Amount (USD) | Notes |